-as I have constant remembrance of you (ULT)
+as I have constant remembrance of you (ULT) when...for you.
+I always mention you (UST)

 Paul speaks of the action of remembering by using the abstract noun remembrance.
 Your language may have a particular way of expressing this concept, such as with a verb.
 If so, you can use it in your translation.
-Alternative translation: "as I think about you constantly in my prayers" (See: Abstract Nouns)
+Alternate translation: "as I think about you constantly in my prayers" (See: Abstract Nouns)

-you (ULT)
+you (ULT) you (UST)